 Buddhism

 Cremation is considered acceptable within the Buddhist community, which also allows for a wide variety of other types of ceremonial disposals of the body after death.
-Unlike Hinduism, however, while cremation is widely practiced within Buddhism, it is not considered mandatory.
+After cremation, the ashes are often collected and placed in a stupa or memorial structure, or they may be scattered in a meaningful location.

 How do I know if my faith allows cremation?